sharetribe/sharetribe/docs/customize-marketplace.md

   * `time`: "hour, day, month, ..."
   * `long_time`: "week, month, ..."

-You can add new transaction types by adding a new row to `transaction_types` table and translations to `transaction_type_translations`.
+You can add new transaction types by adding a new row to `transaction_types` table and translations to `transaction_type_translations`. **Important:** The translations are cached.
+If you change a translation, you need to go to `transaction_type` table and change the `updated_at` column of that transaction_type.

 After you have successfully created a transaction type, you need to go to Admin > Categories and select which transaction types are available in which category.